Tag Archives: British

 Set in London, it tells the story of an assistant cameraman who kills his victims by using a camera with a spike on the end of it as he is videotaping the fear in their eyes, which he later plays back for his own psychological needs.

-I love this aspect of the film in contrast to most films of the genre, where the killer typically has no sympathetic aspects and whose motivations are usually explored minimally.
+I love this aspect of the film compared with other films of the genre, where the killer typically has no sympathetic aspects and whose motivations are usually explored minimally.

 The audience has sympathy for this killer, which, strangely, is absurd and shocking.

-Way ahead of its time, viewers were initially turned off by the film at the time of release, and director Michael Powell’s (ironically playing the terrible father in videotape scenes) career was ruined.
+Ahead of its time, viewers were initially turned off by the film at the time of release.
+Director Michael Powell’s (ironically playing the terrible father in videotape scenes) career was ruined.

-Anna Massey (later to appear in the Hitchcock masterpiece Frenzy) plays the sweet-natured, girl next door who develops a crush on the killer.
+Anna Massey (later to appear in the Hitchcock masterpiece Frenzy, 1972) plays the sweet-natured girl next door who develops a crush on the killer.
 Her blind and boozy mother is a fascinating character as she suspects and strangely bonds with the killer.

 The film has an erotic and voyeuristic quality that has been unmatched in horror.

-Peeping Tom (1960) is now considered a masterpiece and I certainly agree with that assessment.
+Peeping Tom (1960) is now considered a masterpiece, and I agree with that assessment.
 It is one of the most interesting and unique horror films ever made.

 Quartet- 2012